piercecohen1/AI-TTS/README.md

 To convert the text in input.txt to speech using the pNInz6obpgDQGcFmaJgB voice ID, run the following command:

 `python3 TTS.py --audio -f input.txt --voice-id pNInz6obpgDQGcFmaJgB`

+To fetch the latest AI news and read it using text to speech, run one of the following commands.

+To generate an audio file:

+`python3 TTS.py -a --news`

+To stream the audio only:

+`python3 TTS.py -s --news`

 # Limitations